martavp/pypsa-in-prime/README.md

 > mkdir projects

-Now go in to that folder with
+Now go into that folder with

 > cd projects